Make the most of your layover with these 8 things to do at Ho Chi Minh City Airport.

 4. Take a shower

 Freshen up and relax your muscles with a shower.
 Free shower facilities are located in the International Terminal opposite Gate 25.
-Two lounges also offer pay-to-use showers.
+One lounge offers showers.
 See our Ho Chi Minh City Airport Guide for details.

 5. Pamper yourself